Bangladesh tea prices slip on higher supplies

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT

-DHAKA, June 26 Tea prices in Bangladesh plunged at a weekly auction on Wednesday on higher supplies, although strong demand from local buyers capped the fall and sales rose, brokers said.
+DHAKA, June 11 Tea prices in Bangladesh edged lower at a weekly auction on Tuesday on higher supplies, though strong demand from local buyers capped the downsize and sales rose, brokers said.

-More than 1.47 million kg of tea were offered at Chittagong, and 5.60 percent was left unsold, compared with 1.3 million kg offered and 2.54 percent unsold at the previous auction.
+More than 1 million kg of tea were offered at Chittagong, with only 1.55 percent unsold, compared with around 800,000 kg offered and 9 percent unsold at the previous auction.

-Bangladesh produces 60 million kg of tea a year against demand of 56 million.
+The south Asian country produces 60 million kg of tea a year against demand of 56 million.
 Tea consumption is rising by 4.5 percent annually, in line with steady economic growth.
-(Reporting by Ruma Paul; editing by Jane Baird)

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT